 - Zoysia and St. Augustine, 2-2.5 inches

-Grass that is kept longer during the spring can block weeds from the sun and help guard germinating grass seed.
-Cutting at the right heights also allows the grass to grow thick and strong against weeds.
+Grass that is kept longer during the spring can block weeds from the sun and help guard against germinating weed seeds.
+Cutting at the right height also allows the grass to grow thick and strong against weeds.
 Do not lower your mowing height to cut weeds.
 Most weeds will adapt their flowering height to your mowing height, meaning if you mow shorter they will just grow shorter as well!

 Identify What Type of Weeds You Have

 Knowledge is power, especially when it comes to caring for your lawn!
-Know your grass type.
+Know your grass type and the common weeds in Virginia.
 Not all weed controls are safe on all grasses.
 You could do more harm than good, so make sure you read the label.
 It's equally important to identify your lawn's invaders so you can properly plan the attack.
 Here are the three most common types of weeds:

-- Annual grassy weeds- These weeds, like crabgrass, reseed themselves before the end of their season.
+- Annual grassy weeds- These types of weeds, like crabgrass, reseed themselves before the end of their season.
 These seeds then germinate the following spring and spread throughout your lawn.

 Post-Emergent vs. Pre-Emergent Weed Control

 Weeds attack your lawn at its weakest points.
 When your lawn is given the energy it needs to grow strong and healthy, these targeted weak spots are protected.
 The three applications that are important to spread include:

 - Pre-emergent weed control to prevent unsightly weeds, especially crabgrass, before they grow

 - Post-emergent weed control- not all stubborn weeds can be controlled with a pre-emergent, so some will need to be sprayed as they show up